iamvs-2002/iamvs-2002/README.md

 I am a 2nd year CSE undergrad at [LNMIIT Jaipur](https://www.lnmiit.ac.in/).

 Technologies:
-- Java, OOPS, C, Android Studio, Data Structures
+- Java, OOPS, C, Android Studio, Data Structures, MySql

 ⚡ Fun fact: I can sketch your face in no time!